Iconiq2/WD-HandsOnExam2/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project- this project is all about 5 unique hero styles, animations and a card gallery with seperated folder
+- What is the project- the project is about creating animation.
-- Whats the purpose- the purpose would be how can we show case the linking of different folders etc
+- Whats the purpose- to enhance my skill in creating these kind of animations.
-- What are key components- the key components would be
+- What are key components- correct syntax to run the code.
 - design and theme of my website- implementation of heroes and cards, navigations.
-- What technology used and how it is used- that would be html, css, and lastly java
+- What technology used and how it is used- html, css, js.

 ### Key Components
 <!-- TODO: List of Key Components -->